CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/04-joins.md

 There are many types of data models: hierarchical, network, relational etc. Today we will focus on Relational Data modeling.

-Several technics can be used for modeling.
+Several techniques can be used for modeling.
 Today we will use the most widespread: Entity–relationship modelling (ERM).

 >## `Modelling game - University`
-> Let's model in a group of 3 a data structure of a university.
-Mandatory elements: program, program coordinator, course, prerequisite course, student, instructor.
+> Let's model in a group of 3 a data structure of a University.
+Mandatory elements: Program, Program Coordinator, Course, Prerequisite Course, Student, Instructor.
 {: .challenge}